MrYsLab/python_banyan/docs/example2.md

 allows the user to change a component's behavior.

 To demonstrate, we will take the existing simple echo client.
-The code will be modified to allow the user, via command line,  to enter the Backplane IP address, the publisher and subscriber port numbers, the number of messages to send to the server, the process name to display on the banner, and the loop time.
+The code will be modified to allow the user to do the following via the command line.
+Enter the Backplane IP address, the publisher and subscriber port numbers, the number of messages to send to the server, the process name to display on the banner, and the loop time.